Last revised: May 28, 2023

 "Our three-hour Saturday night evening runs are more formal and romantic, while the Sunday afternoon dinner run is a more casual outing best suited for families with a slightly shorter run time.
 You may want to enhance your dinner train experience with an optional murder mystery, WWII USO show, or a melodrama."

-Following the COVID-19 pandemic, the railroad discontinued its dinner train for the 2020 season and has yet to resume these trips.
+Following the COVID-19 pandemic, the railroad discontinued its dinner train for the 2020 season and did not resume operations.